jcangas/version_info/README.md

       VERISION.file_name = '/path/to/my_file.yaml'
     end

 Note you can put any custom data.
-In order to get the version tag, VersionInfo reserve some special keys for use as the "segments" of the version tag:
+In order to get the version tag, VersionInfo reserve some special keys for use as the "segments" of the version tag.
+Here the source code:

     module VersionInfo